Stictochironomus

-Stictochironomus is a genus of non-biting midges in the subfamily Chironominae of the bloodworm family Chironomidae.
+Stictochironomus is a genus of non-biting midges in the family Chironomidae.
+There are more than 50 described species in Stictochironomus.

 Members of this genus often have strongly marked wings and legs.
 The larvae of these midges may also have distinct dark patterns on the dorsal side of the head capsule.
 They live in sand and other sediments in a variety of fresh water habitats in densities of several hundred per square meter.

-S. maculipennis larvae have been reported to live relatively deep, up to 6 cm, in the sediment to avoid predation.
+Stictochironomus maculipennis larvae have been reported to live relatively deep, up to 6 cm, in the sediment to avoid predation.
 It has been suggested they migrate between the deeper sediment layers and the sediment surface to breathe.